about go.co

-I strive to provide the audience with the materials for intellectual accessibility and kinesthetic empathy.
-Infused with an exhibit-like quality that encourages engagement and interpretation, my choreography provides the audience with groundwork information and an opportunity through action or inaction to have a unique experience as a witness.
+Infused with an exhibit-like quality that encourages engagement and interpretation, go.co provides the audience with groundwork information and an opportunity through action or inaction to have a unique experience as a witness.
 They are invited in by the movement itself with incorporation of gesture work, breath, and a conscious variability in movement dynamic.

-The performers are also given agency in the creation and performance of the work. through open artistic communication between myself and the dancers, prompt-based phrase generation, and the ability to make spontaneous decisions mid-performance, the dancers are empowered to influence the finished product and interact with the audience.
+The performers are also given agency in the creation and performance of the work.
+Through open artistic communication between the choreographer and the dancers and scored improvisation, the dancers are empowered to influence the finished product and interact with the audience.

 First name